 4-4 point one-space low pincer invasion, interception

-After AlphaGo, the choice of over a became the gold standard.
+After AlphaGo, the choice of over a became the standard.
 The advantage is that White now cannot play at , either to connect her stone or cut off Black's wall from the rest of his position on the top, and the hane-connect of White b is not sente in the yose.
-The disadvantage of course is the possibility of the white cut at a.
+The disadvantage is the possibility of the white cut at a.

 After and , White has sente, but Black has confined her to the corner, and now has strength on both sides and towards the center.

 Black patches up his shape with .
 The continuation to is one possibility.